jupyterhub/repo2docker/tests/base/node10/README.md

-Test that node 10 is installed and runnable.
+Test that node 10 and npm 6 are installed and runnable.